Steps Being Taken To Resolve Issues Related To Meeting Requirements Of Trading Countries: DG SARC - UrduPoint

 Steps Being Taken To Resolve Issues Related To Meeting Requirements Of Trading Countries: DG SARC

-KARACHI, (UrduPoint / Pakistan Point News - 23rd Jun, 2022 ) :Director General Southern Zone Agriculture Research Center (SARC) - PARC Karachi, Dr Zakir Hussain Dahri said that the efforts were being made to resolve issues related to meeting requirements of trading countries.
+KARACHI, (UrduPoint / Pakistan Point News - 24th Jun, 2022 ) :Director General Southern Zone Agriculture Research Center (SARC) - PARC Karachi, Dr. Zakir Hussain Dahri said that the efforts were being made to resolve issues related to meeting requirements of trading countries.

-He expressed these views while speaking in training workshop on "Regulatory Harmonization in Pakistan for Maximum Residue Limits (MRLS) and Biopesticides" jointly organized by PARC - Southern Zone Agriculture Research Center (SARC) and CABI here at a local hotel on Thursday.
+He expressed these views while speaking in training workshop on "Regulatory Harmonization in Pakistan for Maximum Residue Limits (MRLS) and Biopesticides," jointly organized by PARC - Southern Zone Agriculture Research Center (SARC) and CABI here at a local hotel.

 Being a World Trade Organization member, Pakistan experienced problems in meeting the requirements of trading countries which affected country's ability to export agricultural products, he said.